slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 - make test
 - make test_label
 - The above command will use minimal epochs to test if the whole process below works
+- The above command will generate results with different folder names so will not affect the major result

 ### Experiment Process

 #### arguments for main.py in project root
 ```
   python main.py
-  --cluster <True,False (default)>
+  --cluster <True, False(default)>
   --dataset <'cifar10', 'fashion-mnist' (default)>
   --z_dim <1-inf,62(default)>
-  --labeled <True,False (default)>
+  --labeled <True, False(default)>
+  --result_dir<String, "results(default)>
+  --persist_file_path<String, "ignore_flat_rst_meta_persist_FashionMNIST.py"(default)>
 ```
+- 'persist_file_path': A volatile python file name(name must end with .py!) storing information to retrieve results, which will be overwritten each time the `embed_cluster` routine is runned
+- `result_dir`: in folder 'result_dir' relative to the current directory, results will be stored.
+For example, one possible folder name can be VAE-fashion-mnist-64-10 where 64 is the batch size and 10 is the length of the latent dimension, inside which L0 to L9 stores the results for each class label and L-1(-1 means for all classes) stores the global embedding for all classes instances.
+Note that these results won't be overwritten!
+- in folder checkpoint/VAE-fashion-mnist-64-10/L-1, VAE will store results for global embeding for all classes, delete this folder if you want to rerun experiment

 ### Generating the embeding and assigning each image to its pseudo subdomain
 - learn an embedding with respect to data from all classes: `python main.py --dataset fashion-mnist`
     - equivalently you could do `make common_embed`
-    - cluster directly here won't be used since the cluster will most probably correspond to different classes, so we cluster with respect to each class label and merge them: python main.py --label False --cluster True, but this is not used in the experiment
+    - cluster directly here won't be used since the cluster will most probably correspond to different classes, so we cluster with respect to each class label and merge them: `python main.py --cluster`, but this is not used in the experiment
     - for fashion-mnist, it takes 20 mins on titan gpu

-- learn an embedding with respect to each class label and merge randomly: `python main.py --dataset fashion-mnist --labeled True --cluster`
+- learn an embedding with respect to each class label and merge randomly: `python main.py --dataset fashion-mnist --labeled --cluster`
     - equivalently you could do `make label`
     - for fashion-mnist, it takes 1 hours on fujitsu-celcius workstation, 20 mins on titan gpu